Boston University College of Fine Arts

-The Boston University College of Fine Arts (CFA) at Boston University consists of the School of Music, the School of Theatre, and the School of Visual Arts.
-Each school offers degrees in the performing and visual arts at the undergraduate and graduate level.
-Among the College of Fine Arts faculty are artists, scholars, and performers.
+The Boston University College of Fine Arts (CFA) is the performing, cinematic, and media arts school of Boston University.
+Founded in 1872 with the establishment of the College of Music, it is an institution that trains artists, scholars of the arts, and filmmakers.
 Since the College of Fine Arts is integrated into Boston University, students at CFA may choose courses in the other undergraduate colleges at Boston University.
 CFA students can also apply for the Boston University Collaborative Degree Program (BUCOP), where students simultaneously earn undergraduate degrees at CFA and in one of 14 undergraduate colleges of the university.
 The college offers a study abroad program in London, England, and Dresden, Germany.
 Students can spend a semester at the Royal College of Music, the London Academy of Music and Dramatic Art, or at the Hochschule für Musik "Carl Maria von Weber".

 Admission to the College of Fine Arts requires a live or pre-recorded audition for music and theatrical performance majors and a submission of a portfolio for visual arts and technical theatre majors.